 Anything that involves working with electricity is something that you need to take precautions with.
 Circuit breakers are no exception.
 They are a safety feature in and of themselves, as their purpose is to shut off power when too much electricity is present.
 This prevents a power surge that could lead to fires or the destruction of appliances.

-Circuit breakers are a vital piece to the electrical system of a building, but not following these major safety tips when working with them can lead to more damage than they will prevent.
-Keep yourself, those inside or near the building, and the building safe at all times.
-Contact Breaker Outlet today for more information!
+Circuit breakers are a vital piece to the electrical system of a building, but not following these major safety tips when working with or installing circuit breakers can lead to more damage than they will prevent.
+Keep yourself, those inside or near the building, and the building secure at all times.
+Contact Breaker Outlet today for more circuit breaker safety information!

 #1 Turn Off All Power